Hjalmar Stolpe: Biography

 Hjalmar Stolpe was born at Gävle in Gävleborg County, Sweden.
 He was the son of Carl Johan Stolpe, the mayor of Norrköping, and Katarina Vilhelmina Charlotta Eckhoff.

 He graduated from Uppsala University in 1860 with a degree in zoology and botany and obtained a PhD in 1872.
 He worked at the Swedish History Museum during the years 1874–1900.
 Over a period of twenty years, he carried out large excavations at Birka on Björkö where there are burial mounds dating from the Bronze Age.
-One of the graves he documented was that of the Birka female Viking warrior (Birka chamber grave Bj 581) buried with the accoutrements of an elite professional Viking warrior in a 10th-century chamber-grave.
+One of the graves he documented was the so called Birka female Viking warrior (Birka chamber grave Bj 581) with weapons in a 10th-century chamber-grave.
+However, it is in doubt if the woman inside was actually a warrior, solely based on the findings in the grave, as osteoarcheological testings did not find any war-related injuries inflicted on the woman during her lifetime.

 In 1883–1885 he took part in the Vanadis expedition which sailed around the world with the frigate Vanadis visiting South America, Oceania, Asia, and Europe.
 During land excursions, Stolpe collected 7500 cultural specimens for an intended ethnographical museum in Sweden.
 In 1900, an ethnographic department was established at Swedish Museum of Natural History (now the Museum of Ethnography, Sweden (Etnografiska museet).
 Hjalmar Stolpe became the ethnographic unit's first director.
 In 1903 he was appointed curator and professor.